 Kariya Park, 3620 Kariya Dr, Mississauga

-Located within the historical and charming Glenerin Inn, this boutique spa will massage your stresses away, so that you can walk out feeling relaxed, refreshed and recharged.
+Located within the historic and charming Glenerin Inn, this boutique spa will massage your stress away, so you can walk out feeling relaxed, refreshed and recharged.

 1695 The Collegeway